Highest Good Society

 Q: Does the “5% of the community (or visitors)” mean social architecture minimum participation needs will fluctuate with the number of visitors?

-No, the 5% is based on the number of permanent residents and visitor participation plus One Community member participation.
-If this combined number equals 5% of the permanent population, then the activity will count as social contribution.
+No, the 5% is based on the number of permanent residents only.
+If visitor participation plus One Community member combined equals 5% of the permanent population, then the activity will count as social contribution.